coryo12345/wle-poc/README.md

 * Express

 ## Running Locally
+TODO: move all services to docker containers
 You can run the stack with docker compose.
-Pocketbase does not have start-up import of collection definitions, so you will have to import them manually.
-1. `docker compose up`
+* `docker compose up`
-2. Navigate to: http://localhost:8090/_ to view the admin panel for PocketBase.
-3. Create an admin account with any email/password.
-4. Go to Settings -> Import Collections
-5. Import the pb_schema.json file located at `realtime/pb_schema.json`.